TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

    .. method:: persistent_id(obj)

       Do nothing by default.
-This exists so a subclass can override it.
+This exists so a subkundi can override it.

       If :meth:`persistent_id` returns ``None``, *obj* is pickled as usual.
 Any other value causes :class:`Pickler` to emit the returned value as a